system-transparency/stfe/README.md

 ## How it works
 Suppose that you develop software and publish binaries.
-You sign those binaries and make them available to users in a package repository.
+You sign those binaries and make them available to users in a package repository and on your website.
 You are committed to distribute the same signed binaries to every user.
 That is an easy claim to make.
 However, word is cheap and sometimes things go wrong.
 How would you even know if your signing infrastructure got compromised?
 A few select users might already receive maliciously signed binaries that include a backdoor.
 This is where siglog can help by adding transparency in the future.

 For each binary you can log a signed checksum that corresponds to that binary.
 If a signed checksum appears in the log that you did not expect: excellent, now you know that your signing infrastructure was compromised at some point.
-Anyone can also detect if a logged checksum is unaccounted for in your package repository by inspecting the log.
+The same goes for binaries that show up for download on your website but don't have a corresponding log entry.
+Anyone can also detect if a logged checksum is unaccounted for in your package repository or a binary on your website is missing a corresponing log entry just by inspecting the log.
 In other words, the claim that the same binaries are published for everyone can be _verified_.

 Adding signed checksums into a log is already an improvement without any end-user enforcement.
 Honest mistakes can be detected.
 However, end-users need